raineaeternal/ScoreRequirement/README.md

 ## 1.0.1

-* Added support for multiplayer
+* Fixes an incompatibility with base game multiplayer
     - Major thank you to @Goobwabber for making me aware that it broke Multiplayer in some way.

 ## v1.0.0